-Once draft day has finally arrived, order some food and pop open your favorite beverage, and pay attention when you're on the clock.
-And remember: put your game face on, because now you are playing for keeps!
+Once draft day has finally arrived, order some food, pop open your favorite beverage, and pay attention to when you're on the clock.
+And remember: Put your game face on, because now you are playing for keeps!

 Keeper League Strategy

 The beauty of keeper leagues is that there is no one right strategy.
 However, there are three tried and true strategies owners can look to: